contributte/datagrid/.docs/column.md

 	});
 ```

-But hey, what if i want to replace <strong>just some</strong> rows?
+But hey, what if i want to replace **just some** rows?
 No problem, the second optional argument tells me (callback again) whether the datagrid should use your renderer or not.
 Example:

 ```php
 $grid->addColumnText('name', 'Name')